How to Set Up a Hong Kong Special Purpose Vehicle

 Hong Kong is also famous for its favorable corporate tax rates, as well as for its strategic taxation laws.

-In turn, allowing companies to achieve a higher profit and revenue.
+In turn, it allows companies to achieve higher profits and revenues.

 Additionally, as previously mentioned Hong Kong holds low personal and corporate tax, as there is no capital gains tax, no value-added tax or sale tax, and no withholding tax on dividends or taxation on going to public welfare benefits.